Magnetic resonance angiography

 The most common type of contrast (dye) used contains gadolinium.
 It is very safe.
 Allergic reactions to the substance rarely occur.
 However, gadolinium can be harmful to patients with kidney problems who require dialysis.
 If you have kidney problems, please tell your health care provider before the test.

-Pennell D. Cardiovascular magnetic resonance imaging.
-In: Libby P, Bonow RO, Mann DL, Zipes DP, eds.
+Kwong RY.
+Cardiovascular Magnetic Resonance Imaging.
+In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-8th ed.
-St. Louis, Mo: WB Saunders; 2007:chap 17.
+9th ed.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 18.

 Jackson J, Allison DJ, Meaney J. Angiography: principles, techniques, and complications.
 In: Grainger RC, Allison D, Adam A, Dixon AK, eds.
 Diagnostic Radiology: A Textbook of Medical Imaging.
 5th ed.
 New York, NY: Churchill Livingstone; 2008:chap 6.